 Each person will experience their detox differently according to their unique body chemistry, their drug of choice, and what their substance abuse was like.
 People who have developed a high tolerance to their drugs and alcohol of choice will abuse their drugs of choice in high volumes, creating a deep physiological withdrawal.
-The more that the brain and the body are dependent on drugs and alcohol the more severe their detox is to be.
+The more that the brain and the body are dependent on drugs and alcohol, the more severe their detox is.
 When does that severity necessitate going to a clinical detox?

 Addicts and alcoholics are not the best judge of their drinking and using.
-Their inability to weigh out the consequences of their using choices, for example, is an indication.
+Their inability to weigh out the consequences of their using choices, for example, is any indication.
 Many addicts and alcoholics spend years of their life struggling with denial.
 They resist confronting the reality that their drinking and using have become a problem.
-Typically this manifests through their inability to give up attempting to control their drinking and using, which ultimately is a sign that they cannot control their drinking and using.
-It’s not that bad, I’m not that bad, I can quit tomorrow, I’ll be fine are statements and beliefs that can sadly, but realistically take someone to the grave.
+Typically this manifests through their inability to give up attempting to control their drinking and using, which is ultimately a sign that they cannot control their drinking and use.
+It’s not that bad; I’m not that bad, I can quit tomorrow, I’ll be fine are statements and beliefs that can sadly but realistically take someone to the grave.

-Detox from drugs and alcohol present very real complications which you and your family members, unless they are trained medical professionals, are not equipped to handle.
+Detox from drugs and alcohol presents genuine complications that you and your family members cannot handle unless trained medical professionals.
 Severe detox can include heart complications, seizure, stroke, hallucinations, psychosis, and more.
-You put yourself at risk for attempting to handle these issues without medical care when you choose to detox at home.
+You put yourself at risk for handling these issues without medical care when choosing to detox at home.

 Design For Change is a residential treatment program offering refuge to men and women seeking recovery.
-Our innovative programs are designed to help clients change their lives one step, one day a t a time.
-For information, call us today: (877) 267-3646
+Our innovative programs are designed to help clients change their lives one step, one day at a time.